-More details can be found in the Details tab at left.
+More details about the TA Training (300 Level) course can be found in the Course Details tab at left.

 - Review the Salimpour Format Nomenclature.
 Practice reading and writing the Nomenclature to prepare for writing assignments.

 - Review the Grid Mapping Keys (under Salimpour Format Nomenclature).
-Gridwork and mapping are both an important part of working with choreography.
+Gridwork and mapping are both an important part of working with choreography in the School.

-- Read the instructions for Submitting Video Homework and Meetings Using Zoom.
+- Read the instructions for video recording and Zoom meetings.
 Learn how to use your equipment, and practice making video recordings of yourself dancing.
 Practice uploading the videos to Google Drive.
 Having a process or system in place ahead of time will make submitting videos easier for you once the course begins.

 You will need several items at the ready at the start of the course.
 The following items are required to allow the student to participate in the course: